 What does that look like?
 Well, imagine the poisonous snake that advertises to foxes and eagles that they are poisonous via bright red colours or stripes: nature’s version of a warning signal.
 For each poisonous snake, there is usually another species that replicates these markings yet is not actually poisonous.

 If you are thinking that this is just stuff you see on nature documentaries and doesn’t apply to humans, then you’re mistaken.
-We humans are not above or separate from nature, we are part of nature.
+We humans are part of nature and mimicry is a widely used strategy.

-In humans, mimicry is a widely used strategy where people fake the signals of wealth.
-So they buy knock off designer handbags or sunglasses from Hong Kong.
-Or they buy real shit (cars, houses, boats etc) that they can’t really afford, using credit card debt or mortgages.
+People fake the signals of wealth by buying knock off designer handbags or sunglasses from Hong Kong.
+Or they buy real cars, houses, boats etc that they can’t really afford, using credit card debt or mortgages.

 Words are cheap.
 So the best signals are honest and hard to fake.
 A peacock can not fake a large, beautiful tail.
 The peacock can not bullshit the peahens with what economists call “cheap talk”.
 The beautiful tail provides evidence of an underlying trait that is valued by the females.
 The beauty lies not just in the aesthetics but also in the reliability of the signal.

 Back to people.
 If you live in Texas and want to show off, what do you do?
 Well, its easy to buy a fancy Stetson, cowboy boots and a big pickup truck on debt finance.
 That’s Big Hat, No Cattle.

 But it’s much harder to have a million dollars in Vanguard ETFs or a house with no mortgage.
 Those are real assets but invisible.
 You can see the house but you can’t see the mortgage (or lack of mortgage) or the fund values.